5 Do's and Don'ts for Hosting Holiday Parties

 To stay ahead of the clean-up:

-- Stock the counter with dish soap, a clean sponge, and a pile of kitchen towels.
+- Stock the counter with dish soap, a clean sponge, and a pile of kitchen towels

-- Set out plastic wrap, storage containers, or foil for leftover food.
+- Set out plastic wrap, storage containers, or foil for leftover food

 As the host, it might feel strange to delegate cleaning tasks to guests, but the goal is for you to spend less time tidying and more time socializing.
 By preparing your space ahead of time, you’re giving yourself the gift of more time with your guests, and less time stressing over the small stuff.

-By planning ahead and keeping these simple tips in mind, you can keep stress at bay and make your holiday gatherings more enjoyable for everyone.
-An added bonus is simplifying and focusing on what truly matters: making memories and enjoying the company of those around you.
-Here’s to hosting the perfect soiree this holiday season!
+By planning ahead, using affordable home decor options, and keeping these simple tips in mind, you can keep stress at bay and make your holiday gatherings more enjoyable for everyone.
+A bonus is simplifying and focusing on what truly matters: making memories and enjoying the company of those around you.